tungpham42/kambria-wallet/README.md

 npm run build
 ```

-The `dist` folder would be the destination of compiling.
+The `index.js` file would be the destination of compiling (only one file).

 ## How to test?